Customer Lifetime Value: Was sagt der CLV aus & wie berechnet man ihn?

 Frequently asked questions about CLV

-What is the Customer Lifetime Value (CLV)?
+What is Customer Lifetime Value (CLV)?

-Customer lifetime value (CLV) is a key figure that provides information about the contribution margin that a customer realizes in a company over the course of its entire customer life cycle.
+Customer lifetime value (CLV) is a key figure that provides information about the contribution margin that a customer realizes in a company over the course of its entire customer lifecycle.
 CLV is made up of historical and future potential customer value.

 How is the CLV calculated?